 Those with severe symptoms may need to be admitted, so it’s important that if you or your child have any significant difficulty in breathing, periods where you stop breathing, or your lips turn blue, you should call an ambulance immediately.

 For others who do not need hospitalisation, antibiotic treatment in the first 3 weeks can be effective in reducing the spread and the duration of the illness.
 After 3 weeks, antibiotics are less effective.
 If you start antibiotics, you should stay away from others until after day 5.
 If you have been diagnosed don’t have antibiotics, you should stay at home for 3 weeks after the coughing began.

-At home, it is important your child gets plenty of rest, drinks lots of fluids and takes simple medications such as paracetamol and ibuprofen to reduce fever and pain.
+At home, it is important your child gets plenty of rest, drinks lots of fluids, stays hydrated and takes simple pain relief such as paracetamol and ibuprofen to reduce fever and pain.
 If symptoms have persisted for longer than 3 weeks or they are getting worse, you should speak to your GP or 111 for further advice.